acieslinski/weather/README.md

 # Weather app

+The app can be run on minimum 10th version of Android (Gingerbread).
+It uses among others Retrofit, Databinding, Picasso, Mockito, constraint layout.
+It has been written in the MVVM pattern.

 ## How to run

 To build and install app just type **./gradlew intstallDebug** from the root of the project.
 Run **adb devices** to be sure that your device is connected.